Jetroid/jetroid.github.io/_posts/2020-06-08-climbing-the-bali-mountains.md

 ![At the summit of Mt.
 Abang, 2151m above sea level.]({{ site.url }}/assets/images/content/bali-mountain-summit.jpg) *At the summit of Mt.
 Abang, 2151m above sea level.*

 During our climb, I had trouble getting purchase on the damp mud and slippery soil a few times.
 This wasn't too bad on the climb up, but on the way down, I slipped repeatedly.
 It was really embarrassing for me and I felt like I was letting down my culture and representing the west in a bad way.
-In truth, it was because my trainers were worn down and flat from the hundreds of kilometers of running that I had done in the sixth months since I had bough my shoes.
+In truth, it was because my trainers were worn down and flat from the hundreds of kilometres of running that I had done in the sixth months since I had bought my shoes.
 But nobody believed that excuse.

 ![Struggling to make my way down an incline.]({{ site.url }}/assets/images/content/bali-mountain-slipping.jpg) *Struggling to make my way down an incline.*